Friends of the Bon Secour National Wildlife Refuge

 U.S. Fish & Wildlife Service

-The Daphne Field Service office provides services to private citizens, federal and state agency clientele seeking federal or state approvals, state organizations, local governments, schools, other educational and community groups.
+The Daphne Field Service office provides services to private citizens, federal and state agency clientele seeking federal or state approvals, state organizations, local governments, schools, and other educational and community groups.
 Their goal is to inform the public about fish and wildlife resource issues.

 The Sea Turtle Conservancy, formerly known as the Caribbean Conservation Corporation, is dedicated to protecting sea turtles through research, education, advocacy and protection of their habitats.
 Founded in 1959 to support the sea turtle research of Dr. Archie Carr, CCC is the oldest sea turtle research and conservation group in the world.
 Use this site to learn about sea turtles and find out how you can get involved and help protect sea turtles.